 Thank you for taking the time to read these posts.
 There is a lot of information below to help you keep chipping away at your Greek.
 Use whatever you need, when you need it.
 Having worked our way through Philemon, we are now attempting to memorize the Christ Hymn of Philippians 2:6–11.
 I have included verse 5 for context.

-See notes below the text for basic instructions on the memorisation process
+See notes below the text for basic instructions on the memorization process

 Basic Memorisation Process

 As per the example below.
-The preceding grey emboldened verse(s) will be the ones to retain, the emboldened verse will be the week’s memory verse and the grey italicised verses, the ones yet to memorise:
+The preceding grey emboldened verse(s) will be the ones to retain, the emboldened verse will be the week’s memory verse and the grey italicised verses, the ones yet to memorize:

 1 Παῦλος δέσμιος Χριστοῦ Ἰησοῦ καὶ Τιμόθεος ὁ ἀδελφὸς Φιλήμονι τῷ ἀγαπητῷ καὶ συνεργῷ ἡμῶν 2 καὶ Ἀπφίᾳ τῇ ἀδελφῇ καὶ Ἀρχίππῳ τῷ συστρατιώτῃ ἡμῶν καὶ τῇ κατʼ οἶκόν σου ἐκκλησίᾳ, 3 χάρις ὑμῖν καὶ εἰρήνη ἀπὸ θεοῦ πατρὸς ἡμῶν καὶ κυρίου Ἰησοῦ Χριστοῦ…

 Recite each memory verse 10 times each day (in Greek and English if you choose to), then the previous verses learned.
 Repeat this process each week, adding the new verse while retaining the previous verses until complete.

 Andrew Davis’s Memorisation Method

 Have you ever tried to memorize scripture?
 Have you admired people who have committed larger portions or even whole books to memory?
 I recently read the following article: Skip the verse, Memorize the Book where the author interviews Andrew Davis, senior pastor at First Baptist Church in Durham, North Carolina.
 Davis has committed 35 books of the bible to memory during the course of his ministry.
 I read his short book: An Approach to Extended Memorization of Scripture (PDF) where he details his process and thought that it would be a terrific idea to try and commit a short book memory.
 The book I’ve chosen is Philemon.
 I will adopt this process but will extend it out to one verse per week, instead of one per day (See Davis’s book for full details).